 Where To Eat

 For a town that isn’t full of tourists, there were some seriously amazing eateries which I was not expecting.
-The food was always delicious and the prices were unbelievable, we were paying anything from just $2-$10 for mouth watering meals.
+The food was always delicious and the prices were unbelievable.
+We were paying anything from just $2-$10 for mouth watering meals.

 When it comes to the menu, the food has a modern take on classic Mexican dishes and serves quality Argentine-Mexican flavours, seafood, pizzas, burgers, juices and smoothies, along with cocktails, draft beer and wines.
 Among our favourites were the creamy seafood pasta, coconut ceviche, vegetable stack and the ‘Los Tikis’ shrimp burger.

-Taquería Christian (Cristians Tacos) claim to have the best tacos in town and I have to agree.
+Christians Tacos claim to have the best tacos in town and I have to agree.
 Extremely simple and traditional, but so flavoursome and super cheap.
 Tacos el Pastor (spit-roasted marinated pork) are the must try here.

-Heladeria Annie Delicias is an ice-cream shop with all types of traditional flavours, as well as interesting ones such as wine or cheese.
+An ice-cream shop with all types of traditional flavours, as well as interesting ones such as wine or cheese.
 A popular flavour you can try is called Chongos, a Mexican dessert made from milk, cinnamon and sugar.

 How To Get There